jordan4ibanez/minetest-rust/README.md

 - Client and Server LuaEngine which implements LuauJIT
 - Elegant handling of termination signal to program
 - Elegant handling of frame/tick timing
+- Window opened with SDL2
 - I'm probably forgetting something

 ## Next up
-- Opening a window with SDL2
+- Set up wgpu
 - Render a triangle with wgpu
 - Rendering some text in the window
 - A basic GUI (minetest formspec/HUD)